The Chapels of Notre Dame

 Lawrence S. Cunningham is the John A. O'Brien Professor of Theology at the University of Notre Dame.
 He is the author and editor of twenty-five books, including A Brief History of Saints.

 Matt Cashore is the senior university photographer for the University of Notre Dame.
-His work has been published in Sports Illustrated, the New York Times, and ESPN The Magazine.
-His most recent book is Celebrating Notre Dame.
+His work has been published in Sports Illustrated, the New York Times, and ESPN: The Magazine.

 "It is striking that the idea for the publication of this book came not from the university's officers nor its media office but from a lay person who was inspired by the beauty of one of our chapels when visiting the campus.
 Like the ancient psalmist who cried out, 'I have loved the beauty of thy house, O Lord' (Psalm 26:8), this visitor saw that the chapels on Notre Dame's campus are an integral part of its story.
 She was so right that her idea was taken up immediately by the university itself.
 This beautiful volume is the result of that inspiration." —Rev. Theodore M. Hesburgh, C.S.C., President Emeritus, University of Notre Dame